Engee documentation

 Details

-Phase saturation for AM/PM calculations of the modified-rapp model, set as a positive real number.
+The phase saturation for the AM/PM calculations of the modified-rapp model is set as a positive real number.

 Dependencies